Sub-bituminous coal

 Sub-bituminous coal is a lower grade of coal that contains 35-45% carbon.
 The properties of this type are between those of lignite, the lowest grade of coal, and those of bituminous coal, the second-highest grade of coal.
 Sub-bituminous coal is primarily used as a fuel for steam-electric power generation.

 Properties

 Sub-bituminous coals may be dull, dark brown to black, soft and crumbly at the lower end of the range, to bright jet-black, hard, and relatively strong at the upper end.
-They contain 15-30% inherent moisture by weight and are non-coking (undergo little swelling upon heating).
-The heat content of sub-bituminous coals range from 8300 to 11,500 BTu/lb or 19.3 to 26.7 MJ/kg.
-Their relatively low density and high water content renders some types of sub-bituminous coals susceptible to spontaneous combustion if not packed densely during storage in order to exclude free air flow.
+They contain 15–30% inherent moisture by weight and are non-coking (undergoing little swelling upon heating).
+The heat content of sub-bituminous coals ranges from 8,300 to 11,500 Btu/lb or 19.3 to 26.7 MJ/kg.
+Their relatively low density and high water content render some types of sub-bituminous coal susceptible to spontaneous combustion if not densely packed during storage to exclude airflow.